 2. Use of the material is confined to the research area.

-3. Researchers must fill out call slip to request material.
+3. Researchers must request materials in advance or fill out a call slip in the reading room to request material.
 The vaults are closed to everyone but staff.
 Researchers will be permitted only one folder of manuscript material at a time.

 4. All manuscript materials must be kept in the order in which they are found.
 Manuscript and other materials may not be leaned on, written on, folded anew, or handled in any way likely to damage them.
 Post-it notes may NOT be used to mark places, only acid free slips of paper (see reference desk).